cancertech/cancer_diagnosis/README.md

 # User Support

+If you have any questions, you can visit the
+<a href="https://github.com/meredith-wenjunwu/cancer_diagnosis/issues" target="_blank">Github issue page</a>
-If you have any questions, you can visit the [Github issue page](https://github.com/meredith-wenjunwu/cancer_diagnosis/issues) and submit an issue via the "New issue" button as shown below.
+and submit an issue via the "New issue" button as shown below.

 <img src="docs/tutorial_img/user_issue.jpg" width="40%" align="middle"/>
 <br><br>